Riding the Trend or Protecting Profits | PBF Energy Inc. (PBF)

 PBF’s Market Performance

-PBF stocks went up by 1.01% for the week, with a monthly jump of 18.60% and a quarterly performance of 20.94%, while its annual performance rate touched -74.11%.
-The volatility ratio for the week stands at 7.01% while the volatility levels for the past 30 days are set at 8.74% for PBF Energy Inc..
-The simple moving average for the period of the last 20 days is 7.83% for PBF stocks with a simple moving average of -10.77% for the last 200 days.
+PBF stocks went down by -5.57% for the week, with a monthly jump of 12.33% and a quarterly performance of 1.39%, while its annual performance rate touched -76.12%.
+The volatility ratio for the week stands at 10.14% while the volatility levels for the past 30 days are set at 8.94% for PBF Energy Inc..
+The simple moving average for the period of the last 20 days is -5.80% for PBF stocks with a simple moving average of -15.64% for the last 200 days.

 Analysts’ Opinion of PBF

-Many brokerage firms have already submitted their reports for PBF stocks, with Goldman repeating the rating for PBF by listing it as a “Neutral.”
-The predicted price for PBF in the upcoming period, according to Goldman is $5 based on the research report published on November 02nd of the current year 2020.
+Many brokerage firms have already submitted their reports for PBF stocks, with Morgan Stanley repeating the rating for PBF by listing it as a “Underweight.”
+The predicted price for PBF in the upcoming period, according to Morgan Stanley is $9 based on the research report published on December 11th of the current year 2020.

-Wells Fargo, on the other hand, stated in their research note that they expect to see PBF reach a price target of $6.50, previously predicting the price at $19.
-The rating they have provided for PBF stocks is “Equal Weight” according to the report published on September 30th, 2020.
+Goldman, on the other hand, stated in their research note that they expect to see PBF reach a price target of $5, previously predicting the price at $5.50.
+The rating they have provided for PBF stocks is “Neutral” according to the report published on November 02nd, 2020.

-Credit Suisse gave a rating of “Underperform” to PBF, setting the target price at $5 in the report published on September 28th of the current year.
+Wells Fargo gave a rating of “Equal Weight” to PBF, setting the target price at $6.50 in the report published on September 30th of the current year.

-During the last 5 trading sessions, PBF rose by +1.01%, which changed the moving average for the period of 200-days by -66.30% in comparison to the 20-day moving average, which settled at $7.46.
-In addition, PBF Energy Inc. saw -74.59% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PBF fell by -5.57%, which changed the moving average for the period of 200-days by -63.33% in comparison to the 20-day moving average, which settled at $7.74.
+In addition, PBF Energy Inc. saw -76.76% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading